SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/Monitoring_Solutions/Vecima_Remote_PHY_Monitor/Remote_PHY_Monitoring_Access_Restriction.md

 ## Configure security for R-PHY Monitoring

-To configure which users or group of users can access the low code app please check [Configuring security for a low-code app](xref:LowCodeApps_security_config)
+To configure which users or group of users can access the low code app please check [Configuring security for a low-code app](xref:LowCodeApps_security_config).